How to Use Blackbox in Betaflight: Evaluate FPV Drone Performance & Troubleshoot Issues

 Download Blackbox Explorer

-Blackbox Explorer is a software used to open and view Blackbox log, you can download it here:
+Blackbox Explorer is the software used to view Blackbox logs.

 Blackbox Log Explorer Interface Explained